SC-Block: Supervised Contrastive Blocking within Entity Resolution Pipelines: Blocking-only Evaluation

-In this section, we analyze how $k$ can be tuned to improve the effectiveness of nearest neighbour blockers including SC-Block.
-Increasing $k$ of nearest neighbour blockers increases the probability of finding a matching pair, which results in a higher $PC$.
-Blocking aims for $PC$ scores close to one in order to not affect the F1 score of the entity resolution pipeline.
-Larger candidate sets are the downside of higher values of $k$ because the matcher has to compare more candidate pairs, which prolongs the matching phase of the entity resolution pipeline.
-Therefore, we set the $PC$ into context with the candidate set size.
-To find an appropriate value of $k$, we treat $k$ as a hyperparameter.
-Our main goal when tuning $k$ is to add all matching pairs to the candidate set.
-To achieve this goal, we evaluate each nearest neighbour blocker with increasing values of $k$ on the validation set.
-Once $PC$ of the candidate set exceeds 99.5\%, $k$ is found.
-To limit the search space, we set a maximum value of $k=50$ on all datasets except WDC where the maximum value is set to $k=200$.
-The table \ref{tab:block_variable_k} reports $PC$, candidate set size and $k$ for the blockers.
+In this section, we analyze how a tuned hyperparameter $k$ influences the recall of the nearest neighbour blockers including SC-Block.
+Increasing the $k$ of the nearest neighbour blockers increases the probability of finding a matching pair resulting in a higher recall.
+Higher values of $k$ produce larger candidate sets because the matcher has to compare more candidate pairs.
+This prolongs the matching phase of the entity resolution pipeline.
+Our main goal in tuning $k$ is to add all matching pairs to the candidate set while keeping the candidate set as small as possible.
+To achieve this goal, we evaluate each nearest neighbour blocker with increasing values of $k$ starting at $k=1$ on the validation set.
+Once the recall of the candidate set exceeds 99.5\% on the validation set, $k$ is found.
+To limit the search space, we set a maximum value of $k=50$ on A-B, A-G, W-A and WDC-B$_{small}$, $k=100$ on WDC-B$_{medium}$ and $k=200$ on WDC-B$_{large}$.

-This analysis shows that SC-Block can generate pairs complete, yet smaller candidate sets.
-This is important to reduce the runtime of the full entity resolution pipeline as we analyze in the next section.
-Next, similar to the above, we discuss SC-Block's performance in comparison to the other blockers.
+Table \ref{tab:block_variable_k} reports $k$, recall on the test set and size of the candidate sets.
+The analysis shows that SC-Block can generate pair complete and smaller candidate sets.
+Next, we discuss SC-Block's performance in comparison to the other blockers.